 If you were so inspired by my last post to plan a trip to Armenia as soon as possible, you may now think – after some news reports – it might be a good idea to hit the pause button while Armenians sort out a newly-developed (but long over-due) critical matter in the country, like … Continue reading About That Trip to Armenia…..

 After returning to Germany from Armenia last summer I was invited to a dinner party.
 The hosts and guests were a mix of British, German and American.
 Of course I took advantage of enthralling them about my wonderful trip to Armenia.
 I described the warm hospitality of the people, the incredibly tasty food, delicious mountain … Continue reading Destination Armenia!

-I’ve been away from writing and blogging for a while, but I’m back and would like to share with you an old and fun Easter tradition shared by Armenians around the world.
+For Armenians, Easter is the most significant holiday of the year and usually involves large family gatherings where a strange ritual takes place: The Easter Egg Duel.
+I would like to share with you an old and fun Easter tradition shared by Armenians around the world.
 Maybe you would like to try it too!
-For Armenians Easter is the most significant holiday and usually involves large family gatherings where … Continue reading The Easter Egg Duel – A charming Armenian tradition
+Here’s how … Continue reading The Easter Egg Duel – A charming Armenian tradition

-Header photo: Janine’s picturesque patio (photo credit: dvgarabedian) You’re wondering: Where or what is Plan-de-Cuques?
+You’re wondering: Where or what is Plan-de-Cuques?
 Well, it’s a town, or rather a suburb – actually a commune north of Marseille – and it has a few secrets.
-Plan-de-Cuques is not very old in comparison to other French villages, although abundant archeological evidence indicates there has … Continue reading Marseille Stories: Janine – The last Paysanne of Plan-de-Cuques
+Plan-de-Cuques is not very old in comparison to other French villages, although abundant archeological evidence indicates there has been human habitation in the area since prehistoric … Continue reading Marseille Stories: Janine – The last Paysanne of Plan-de-Cuques